 Dr. Brumskine is also a member of the American Academy of Family Physicians, the American Medical Association, and the Maryland State Medical Society.
 She holds a Bachelor of Science degree in Biology from St. Edward’s University in Austin, Texas.

-Judge M. Audrey Carr
+Attorney M. Audrey Carr

 Ms. Carr has been practicing law for over two decades, working in the in nonprofit realms and in private practice.
 She began her career as a Staff Attorney/National Association of Public Interest Law Equal Justice Fellow at the Minnesota Advocates for Human Rights.
 Subsequently, she went into private practice where she directed the largest private asylum practice in Minnesota.